WGBH-MLA/AAPB2/app/views/exhibits/exampleexhibit.md

 ### The Main Section Title

 The Main Section is a section where the main content will be displayed.
 No other content will be permitted in this area.
 If you see any manner of secondary content in this space, raise your hand, and a chaperone will approach you to neutralize the offending content.

+> #### "This is the big part of a pull quote"
+> *-Quote guy on how this is where the speaker's name goes*

 The Main Section makes no warranty or guarantee as to the veracity of the content within or without.
 This content is best viewed with the eyes.

+Main main go away, come again another day!
+Main main go away, come again another day!
+Main main go away, come again another day!Main main go away, come again another day!

 #### Next: [First Section](/exhibits/exampleexhibit/first)